 For products that are not covered by UL60950-1 safety standard, to determine the electrical clearances the designers normally consult with IPC-2221.
 It is widely accepted throughout the world as a generic PCB design standard for commercial and industrial applications.
 The Table 6.1 of IPC-2221A

-on individual layers.
-This will minimize the possibility of electric breakdown and reduce parasitic capacitance.
+on individual layers to minimize the possibility of electric breakdown and reduce parasitic capacitance.
 However, because of usual shortage of space on a PCB, spreading out the traces and components more than it is really necessary may not be feasible.
-From a technical standpoint, IPC-2221 stepwise clearance limits are mostly baseless.
+From a technical standpoint, IPC stepwise clearance limits are mostly baseless.
 For example, there is no reason whatsoever, why you need 2.5mm for 301V, while for 300V you can use 1.25mm.
 A recent IPC-9592

 standard for power conversion circuits originally provided linear functional spacing requirements: SPACING (mm) = 0.6+Vpeak×0.005